[output_post_excerpt]

 I just… where do you even go from here?
 I don’t know anyone.
 No job, no friends.

 I did have a family once… and two dogs… but I don’t want to bother them again.
+I promised.
 I am so alone.
-There isn’t anyone even remotely like me in the whole universe.

 I need to just, uh.
 Sit down in the sand for a bit.
 I spread my fingers and sink them into the scorching sand, feeling each grain burning my skin as I go.
 Not far down, I reach the cool damp soil underneath.
 It’s soothing.
 I am imagining myself as a tree and that my roots are extending, connecting me firmly to the earth.
 I am fine.
 I am alive.
 I am not afraid.

 I’ve been going about this the wrong way!
 I’m not alone in this at all, plenty of people have fallen before.
 They managed all right… I think.
 They seemed all right at least, even though I’ve heard that hell is, well, hell.
-But as it stands, I don’t have much of a choice.
-It’s the only other space for celestial beings other than heaven.
+But as it stands, the decision has already been made for me.
+Hell is… the only other space for celestial beings other than heaven.
 I have to make myself a home there.

 Right, I can’t just pop into any floor of Hell, might end up in a wall.
 I’ll have to use a primitive portal.
 I shouldn’t tell you how to make those, and I am not good at keeping secrets, so I’ll turn off the transmission for a bit as I do this, yeah?
 Won’t be a second to you.